sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/case_study_detail.md

 - `include/dataport_buffer.h`: Declaration of a C data type for a circular buffer to be stored in a dataport.
 - `include/<platform>/<eth|mmc|usb>_platform_devices.h`: Declaration of (platform specific) CAmkES attributes to grant a component with capabilities to access a hardware device.

-** Talk about key files and what they do.

-** The CAmkES files for each component exposes its interfaces (e.g. dataports, procedureal interfaces and notifications).
-** The 'assembly' defines the connections between the component interfaces.

 ## Concurrency Model

 From a concurrency perspective the security demo can be summarised as threads of execution on the high-side managing plain-text data running asynchronously to  threads of execution on the 'low-side' managing cipher-text data.